konstantinavet/project-csec476-group2/README.md

 *Figure 19: Ghidra's disassembly of `FUN_140005191`.*

-This function prepares arguments for a call to WinINet. `mov r8, 0x1f92` sets up a 4-byte immediate value which is actually later identified as the port number.
-R9 is zeroed by `xor r9, r9` clearing a register  for use as a NULL argument, `push rbx` and `push 0x3` place stack arguments for the call (service `0x3` = `INTERNET_SERVICE_HTTP`), and `mov r10, 0xc69f8957` loads a 32-bit constant that will turn out to be the ROR13 hash of `InternetConnectA`.
-The `call rbp` at `0x1400051ae` dispatches this API call.
-Immediately after, `call FUN_14000522E` at `0x1400051b0` transfers control to the next function in the stager chain, and the very next byte at `0x1400051b5` is `0x2F` (`/`), the first character of the `/DoSaKU…` URI, which Ghidra's auto-analyzer correctly leaves as undefined (`??`) because the bytes sit in the middle of the code section rather than in a data region.
+The argument preparations for a call to WinINet are configured here. `mov r8, 0x1f92` stores a 4-byte immediate that is later revealed to be the port number. `xor r9, r9` zeroes a register that is later used as a NULL argument. `push rbx` and `push 0x3` store stack arguments that will be used in the API call (service `0x3` is `INTERNET_SERVICE_HTTP`) respectively. `mov r10, 0xc69f8957` stores the 32-bit constant that will later be revealed as the ROR13 hash of `InternetConnectA`. `rbp 0x1400051ae` calls this API function.
+Next, `call FUN_14000522E` at `0x1400051b0` hands control to the next function in the stager chain, and the byte right afterwards at `0x1400051b5` is `0x2f` (`/`), which is the first byte of the `/DoSaKU...` URI and Ghidra automatically annotates it as an unknown (`??`) because the bytes are located inside the code section instead of a data region.

-What is structurally interesting is that the ASCII string **follows a `call` instruction directly**.
-When an `call` instruction in x86-64 executes, it pushes the address of the instruction that follows the call (the return address) onto the stack, and then transfers execution to the callee.
-If the callee begins with a `pop` of a register from the stack, it receives a pointer to whatever bytes happened to follow the `call`.
-This is an idiomatic construct called the CALL/POP technique for providing position-independent shellcode with a pointer into its own code space without relying on a data segment, and without having to know its load address.
+What's structurally interesting is that the ASCII string is directly following the `call` instruction.
+When a `call` instruction in x86-64 is executed, it will first push the return address onto the stack (the address of the instruction following the call) and jump to the callee.
+When a callee starts with a `pop` of a register of the stack it gets the address of whatever bytes happened to immediately follow the `call`.
+This technique of calling and immediately following with pop is known as the CALL/POP technique to give position independent shellcode a pointer into its own code space without a data segment, or knowledge of where the code will be loaded.

 ![Ghidra listing at FUN_14000522E showing the pop rdx consuming the URI pointer and subsequent argument setup](images/ghidra_FUN_14000522E.png)

 *Figure 20: Ghidra's disassembly of `FUN_14000522E`.*

-The function begins with `mov rcx, rax` (loading the connection handle returned by the previous `InternetConnectA` call), followed by `push rbx / pop rdx` — a stack alignment shuffle — and then `pop r8`, which consumes the return address that the preceding `call` pushed onto the stack.
-Since the address pushed by `call FUN_14000522E` at `0x1400051b0` was `0x1400051b5` (the first character of the inline `/DoSaKU…` URI), `r8` now holds a pointer to that URI string.
-The subsequent `xor r9, r9`, stack pushes, and `mov rax, 0x84a83200` set up the remaining arguments for the next call — the constant `0x84A83200` is a bitmask of WinINet request flags including `INTERNET_FLAG_SECURE (0x00800000)`, identifying the request as HTTPS rather than plain HTTP.
+The function begins with `mov rcx, rax`, loading the handle of the connection from the previous `InternetConnectA`, following the call, `push rbx / pop rdx` stack alignment, and finally `pop r8` taking out return value from stack where it was stored by previous `call`.
+This return value is `0x1400051b5` which is beginning of inline /DoSaKU...URI because of the previous `call Fun_14000522E` at `0x1400051b0`.
+In `r8` we have the address of the URI string.
+Now, with `xor r9, r9`, push and `mov rax, 0x84a83200`, the other parameters are passed in the next call, where `0x84a83200` is a WinInet request flags bitmask where `InternetFlagSecure (0x00800000)`.
+The value tells the next call that this is an HTTPS request.

-This resolved the mystery of the `/DoSaKU…` string.
-It is not encoded.
-It is not compressed.
-It is plaintext ASCII data, stored in the middle of the code section rather than in `.rdata`, and accessed via the x86-64 calling convention's automatic return-address push.
-The malware reads the URI out of its own instruction stream the first time execution flows past the associated `call`.
+This explained the `/DoSaKU...` String.
+It's not encrypted.
+It's not compressed.
+It's just plaintext ASCII data tucked in the middle of the code section instead of in `.rdata`, and retrieved from the x86-64 call convention push of the return-address onto the stack.
+Malware pulls its own URI out of its own instruction stream the first time through the `call`.

 #### The URI checksum — a Metasploit-specific indicator

-Having identified the URI as a plaintext argument to a WinINet call, the next question is whether the URI itself encodes any meaningful information.
-Brief entropy analysis ruled out the possibility of a base64-encoded payload inside the URI — the 5.43 bits-per-character measurement is essentially random, and no alphabet permutation produces readable text.
+Since we have successfully recognized the URI as plain text data in the form of an argument to a WinINet function, the final thing we must investigate is if the URI itself holds any specific meaning.
+We performed a quick entropy calculation and concluded that the URI does not contain a base64 encoded payload, the 5.43 bits-per-character rating is that of truly random data and no permutation of the alphabet makes the encoded data intelligible.

-A different line of investigation proved more productive.
-In Metasploit's reverse-HTTP staged payload architecture, the handler distinguishes legitimate stager connections from random HTTP traffic by applying a checksum to the requested URI.
-Specifically, the Metasploit framework computes `sum(ASCII bytes of URI) mod 256` and compares the result against a small table of magic constants.
-If the checksum matches, the request is treated as a stager handshake and the appropriate second-stage payload is served in reply.
-The constants are defined in the Metasploit source file `lib/rex/payloads/meterpreter/uri_checksum.rb`:
+Another vector was more successful.
+In Metasploit's reverse-HTTP staged payload model, Metasploit differentiates valid stager requests from arbitrary HTTP requests by placing a checksum over the requested URI.
+More precisely, Metasploit calculates `sum(ASCII bytes of URI) mod 256`, and checks if it equals one of the handful of magic constants known.
+If so, the request is considered a stager handshake, and the correct second-stage payload is served.
+These constants are kept in `lib/rex/payloads/meterpreter/uri_checksum.rb`:

 | Constant | Value | Meaning |
 |---|---|---|